 When we return to the campfire the kids are having a blast.
 Well guys, should we get to bed?
 Tomorrow is another busy day.
 Before I go to sleep I notice that the river water has risen like crazy.
 I guess they must be letting water out at the dam.
 If my kayaks weren’t tied down they would be floating away right about now.
 If we’d camped any closer to the water we would be floating on the roof.

-In fact, I am so at peace that I wake up in what seems just a few minutes and it is morning already!
 The boys had decided that it’s best to sleep under the stars…….that way “if you wake up at night you can just look up and gaze at the stars”, is what they had told me!
 I granted permission despite my reservations about scorpions and other undesirable desert critters that might visit.
 I kind of regret it now, because our kids’ really nice down sleeping bags are dusty this morning.
 Oh well……maybe the boys will remember this moment for the rest of their lives…… the beauty of the star filled night in this crazy wilderness canyon!
 I can only hope that they will have as deep a love for kayaking adventures as I do!
 Who really cares if their awesome sleeping bags are dirty?

 We have taught our kids how to pack up their own camping gear, which makes this so much easier for me!